huntrar/scrape/README.md

 * [Installing wkhtmltopdf](https://github.com/pdfkit/pdfkit/wiki/Installing-WKHTMLTOPDF)

 ## Usage
-    usage: scrape.py [-h] [-c [CRAWL [CRAWL ...]]] [-ca] [-f [FILTER [FILTER ...]]] [-fl] [-l LIMIT] [-p] [-s] [-v] [-vb]
+    usage: scrape [-h] [-c [CRAWL [CRAWL ...]]] [-ca] [-f [FILTER [FILTER ...]]]
-                     [urls [urls ...]]
+                  [-ht] [-l LIMIT] [-p] [-q] [-s] [-t] [-v] [urls [urls ...]]

     a web scraping tool

     positional arguments:
-      urls                  urls to scrape
+      urls                  url(s) to scrape

     optional arguments:
-      -h, --help            show this help message and exit -c [CRAWL [CRAWL ...]], --crawl [CRAWL [CRAWL ...]] url keywords to crawl links by
+      -h, --help            show this help message and exit -c [CRAWL [CRAWL ...]], --crawl [CRAWL [CRAWL ...]] regexp(s) to match links to crawl
       -ca, --crawl-all      crawl all links
-      -f [FILTER [FILTER ...]], --filter [FILTER [FILTER ...]] filter lines of text by keywords
+      -f [FILTER [FILTER ...]], --filter [FILTER [FILTER ...]] regexp(s) to filter lines of text
+      -ht, --html           save output as html
-      -fl, --files          keep .html files instead of writing to text -l LIMIT, --limit LIMIT
+      -l LIMIT, --limit LIMIT
-                            set crawl page limit
+                            set page crawling limit
+      -p, --pdf             save output as pdf
+      -q, --quiet           suppress output
-      -p, --pdf             write to pdf instead of text -s, --strict          restrict crawling to domain of seed url -v, --version         display current version
+      -s, --strict          set crawler to not visit other websites -t, --text            save output as text, default -v, --version         display current version
-      -vb, --verbose        print log and error messages

 ## Author
 * Hunter Hammond (huntrar@gmail.com)

 ## Notes
-* Conversion to text occurs by default, use --pdf or --files to save to pdf or .html files, respectively.

-* Text can be filtered by passing one or more regexps to --filter.
+* Text can be filtered line by line by passing one or more regexps to --filter.

-* Pages are saved temporarily as PART.html files and removed after they are written to pdf or text.
-Using --files not only preserves these files but also creates subdirectories for them, named after their seed domain.
+* Pages are saved temporarily as PART%d.html files during processing.
+These files are removed automatically if saving to text or pdf.

-* To crawl subsequent pages, enter --crawl followed by one or more regexps which match part of the url.
-To crawl all links regardless of the url, use --crawl-all.

-* To restrict the domain to the seed url's domain, use --strict, otherwise any domain may be followed.
+* Entire websites can be downloaded by using the --crawl-all flag or by passing one or more regexps to --crawl, which filters through a list of URL's.

+* If you do not want the crawler to follow links outside of the given website, use --strict.

-* There is no limit to the number of pages to be crawled unless one is set with --limit, thus to cancel crawling and begin processing simply press Ctrl-C.
+* Crawling can be stopped by Ctrl-C or by setting the number of pages to be crawled using --limit.